VirtualPregnancy/vascular-branch-model/README.md

 Next run *branch_analysis.py* which creates spreadsheets in the data/sample-branch directory and allows you to see statistics about the nature of vascular branching.

-To come.... conversion to a computational model
+*skeleton2model.py* converts a graphical skeleton to a form that can be used in modelling

+*solvemodel.py* solves a simplified computational model (with no tree growing or capillary networks) that applies fixed blood pressure drop across your skeleton and looks at the distribution of flow within the tree